 Increasing iron absorption

 Iron deficiency is one of the most common nutrient deficiencies in the world, affecting around 2 billion people globally.
-It is also a leading cause of anemia.
+It is also a

 Pairing high-vitamin-C foods, such as fennel, with iron-rich foods can improve the ability of the body to absorb iron.